2024

 new application for the ideas being developed here.
 It is in the

-humans; all mammals and birds (we are sure), probably all vertebrates
+faculty) humans; all mammals and birds (we are sure), probably all

-and many invertebrates too (octopus and some crustacea by UK law), but
+vertebrates and many invertebrates too (octopus and some crustacea by

-probably most arthropods and at least some moluscs, including, of
+UK law), but probably most arthropods and at least some moluscs,

-course the cephalopods.
-Feeling pain is far more than nociseption - the
+including, of course the cephalopods.
+Feeling pain is far more than

-signal that informs the body of potential, or actual, damage.
-Feeling
+nociseption - the signal that informs the body of potential, or

-with Bob Elwood, I took a different line, asking what organism
+around sentience.
+Working with Bob Elwood, I took a different line,

-behavioural algorithm.
-The work is published in Animal Cognition,
+running a behavioural algorithm.
+The work is published in Animal

 here,